 The Stock Scanning Process

 - I then flip through the charts of the stocks on the list.
 I write down stocks that appear, at a glance, to fit the strategy parameters or will soon.
-This is a quick process, meaning I only spend a few seconds or less looking at each stock.
+This is a quick process, meaning I only spend a few seconds or less looking at each stock/chart.

 - Then, I do a more thorough analysis of the stocks I’ve written down.
 I pull up a full-size chart (I use TradingView), consider the reward:risk, whether the trend is strong, and how well it meets the strategy parameters.
 I will also make sure earnings aren’t coming out within a few days.